iblsoft/swimdemo/README.md

   -h, --help            show this help message and exit --output-folder OUTPUT_FOLDER, -o OUTPUT_FOLDER
-                        Folder to store received message data (default: 'received_data') --url URL, -u URL     AMQPS URL to connect to (default: 'amqps://amqp.swim.iblsoft.com:5672') --topic TOPIC, -t TOPIC
+                        Folder to store received message data (default: 'received_data') --url URL, -u URL     AMQP(S) URL to connect to.
+Use 'amqps://' for SSL connections or 'amqp://' for unencrypted connections (default: 'amqps://amqp.swim.iblsoft.com:5672').
+  --topic TOPIC, -t TOPIC
-                        AMQP topic/queue to subscribe to (default is the wildcard topic for all OPMET data: 'origin.a.wis2.com- ibl.data.core.weather.aviation.*')
+                        AMQP topic/queue to subscribe to (default is the wildcard topic for all OPMET data:
+                        'origin.a.wis2.com-ibl.data.core.weather.aviation.*')
   --ca-cert CA_CERT, -c CA_CERT
-                        Path to the CA certificate file to override the default HARICA staging root certificate (default:
+                        Path to the CA certificate file to override the default HARICA staging root certificate (default: 'c:\Projects\SWIM\swimdemo\HARICA-TLS-Root-2021-RSA.pem').
+On Windows, the
-                        'C:\Projects\SWIM\swimdemo\HARICA-TLS-Root-2021-RSA.pem').
+                        certificate must be added to 'Trusted Root Certification Authorities' using certmgr.msc.
+  --client-cert CLIENT_CERT
+                        Optional.
+Path to the client certificate file for mutual TLS authentication.
+If not provided, only the server's authenticity will be verified.
+  --client-key CLIENT_KEY
+                        Optional.
+Path to the client private key file for mutual TLS authentication.
+If not provided, only the server's authenticity will be verified.
+  --client-cert-password CLIENT_CERT_PASSWORD
+                        Optional.
+Password for the client certificate file (e.g., .p12 file) used for mutual TLS authentication.
 ```

 ### Example output